Nov 20 2024 /

 Conclusion

-Given the huge advantages that automation brings to accounting practices, this isn’t a trend you can ignore.
+Given the huge advantages that the automation of accounting processes brings, this isn’t a trend you can ignore.
 Firms that fail to take advantage of accounting automation will fall behind those that do.
 By following the steps and advice outlined in this article, you’ll be well-placed to implement automation and take your firm to the next level.

 Automation isn’t just limited to accounting work, however.
-To run a truly efficient accounting firm, you need technology that can automate and enhance the day-to-day running of your business — everything from client communication and onboarding to task, team, and document management.
-This is where a comprehensive practice management platform such as TaxDome comes in.
+To run a truly efficient firm, you need technology that can automate and enhance the day-to-day running of your business — everything from client communication and onboarding to task, team, and document management.
+This is where TaxDome comes in.

 To see how TaxDome can take your practice to the next level, request a demo today.